lvgl/lvgl/docs/overview/style.rst

 *Styles* are used to set the appearance of objects.
 Styles in lvgl are heavily inspired by CSS.
 The concept in a nutshell is as follows: - A style is an :cpp:type:`lv_style_t` variable which can hold properties like border width, text color and so on.
-It’s similar to a ``class`` in CSS.
+It's similar to a ``class`` in CSS.

 - Styles can be assigned to objects to change their appearance.
 Upon assignment, the target part (*pseudo-element* in CSS) and target state (*pseudo class*) can be specified.
-For example one can add ``style_blue`` to the knob of a slider when it’s in pressed state.
+For example one can add ``style_blue`` to the knob of a slider when it's in pressed state.
 - The same style can be used by any number of objects.
 - Styles can be cascaded which means multiple styles may be assigned to an object and each style can have different properties.
 Therefore, not all properties have to be specified in a style.
-LVGL will search for a property until a style defines it or use a default if it’s not specified by any of the styles.
+LVGL will search for a property until a style defines it or use a default if it's not specified by any of the styles.
 For example ``style_btn`` can result in a default gray button and ``style_btn_red`` can add only a ``background-color=red`` to overwrite the background color.
 - The most recently added style has higher precedence.
 This means if a property is specified in two styles the newest style in the object will be used.
-- Some properties (e.g. text color) can be inherited from a parent(s) if it’s not specified in an object.
+- Some properties (e.g. text color) can be inherited from a parent(s) if it's not specified in an object.
-- Objects can also have local styles with higher precedence than “normal” styles.
+- Objects can also have local styles with higher precedence than "normal" styles.
 - Unlike CSS (where pseudo-classes describe different states, e.g. ``:focus``), in LVGL a property is assigned to a given state.
 - Transitions can be applied when the object changes state.